-Beneficial aspects:

-- □ In the case of a greater benefit, the term "added benefit" is used; - In the case of lesser or comparable benefit, the terms "lesser" or "comparable" benefit are used.
+- Beneficial aspects: - a In the case of a greater benefit, the term "added benefit" is used. - In the case of lesser or comparable benefit, the terms "lesser" or "comparable" benefit are used. - Harmful aspects: - The terms "greater", "comparable" and "lesser" harm are used.

-Harmful aspects:

-□ The terms "greater", "comparable" and "lesser" harm are used.

-The assessment of the evidence should preferably come to a clear conclusion that either:

-- a) There is proof of a(n) (added) benefit or harm of an intervention, or - b) There is proof of a lack of a(n) (added) benefit or harm, or - c) There is no proof of a(n) (added) benefit or harm or the lack thereof, and it is therefore unclear whether the intervention results in a(n) (added) benefit or harm.
+The assessment of the evidence should preferably come to a clear conclusion that either there is proof of a(n) (added) benefit or harm of an intervention, or there is proof of a lack of a(n) (added) benefit or harm, or there is no proof of a(n) (added) benefit or harm or the lack thereof, and it is therefore unclear whether the intervention results in a(n) (added) benefit or harm.